 The Head of Security is responsible for maintaining oversight over the process and ensuring that all activities defined are being carried out appropriately and as per schedule.

-TitleGuidelines
+Guidelines

 Infrastructure Vulnerability Management

 Scan Setup – Amazon Inspector and DefectDojo

 Infrastructure scans are automated processes conducted by Amazon Inspector.
 All vulnerabilities identified by Amazon Inspector are automatically logged into DefectDojo.
 The Security team is responsible for monitoring the vulnerability scan process's health and analysing the findings.
 High level details of the process can be found in Vulnerability Management Procedure